Planted Aquarium Hardscape Essentials Part 3: Driftwood Used in Aquascaping

 - Avoid using driftwood you have found yourself unless you are confident you can make it 100% safe.

 - Consider attached plants such as Java moss to your driftwood to help you create that natural look.
 Use fishing line or cotton to attach the plants to your driftwood, then remove it once the plants have attached.

 - Even after careful preparation, driftwood can still release tannins and make the water murky.
 Using a chemical filter or activated charcoal can help to reduced this and clarify your aquarium water.

-This is a stunning example of how to use a feature piece of wood.
+This is a stunning example of how to use a feature piece of driftwood.
 Look at how the wood has been placed according to the Rule of Thirds and creates the illusion of movement.
 The use of moss on the driftwood and the angles that the rocks and pebbles have been laid at, really capture the look of a natural environment that the aquascaper was trying to achieve.
-Choosing this piece of driftwood creates the look of a grand root reaching out into a river.
+Choosing this piece of aquarium driftwood creates the look of a grand root reaching out into a river.
 The fish choice really works with this design to enhance the scale and depth of the aquascape.

 As with everything in Aquascaping, a lot of the work is in the planning.
 Decide where you would like to place your driftwood and consider how the feel of your aquascape will change depending on the orientation and positioning of the driftwood.
 Take your time to work on different design layouts.
 Drawing rough sketches to help you visualise how the final piece might look without needing to move hardscaping once you have positioned it.